dart-lang/build/build_web_compilers/README.md

 By default, this package uses the [Dart development compiler][] (_dartdevc_, also known as _DDC_) to compile Dart to JavaScript.
-In release builds (running the build tool with `--release`, this package uses both `dart2js` and `dart2wasm` with a custom entrypoint loading the appropriate module depending on browser features).
+In release builds (running the build tool with `--release`), `dart2js` is used as a compiler.
+In addition to compiling to JavaScript, this package also supports compiling to WebAssembly.

 This behavior can be changed with builder options.
 To understand the impact of these options, be aware of differences between compiling to JavaScript and